JRiggles/Aseprite-Extension-Updater/README.md

 `asepriteExtensionUpdater.updateUrl` is the URL that the updater extension checks for the latest release.
 This should point to the latest release API endpoint of your GitHub repository.
 Be sure to include `your-github-username` and `your-extension-repo` in the URL!

 >[!TIP]
-> You can add this JSON snippet anywhere between the opening and closing brackets `{}` in your extension's `package.json` file
+> You can add this JSON snippet anywhere between the opening and closing brackets `{}` in your extension's `package.json` file - just be mindful of commas!

 ### Using GitHub Releases